showteeth/scfetch/README.md

 ##### Prepare run number

-`scfetch` can extract sample information and run number with GEO accession number or users can also provide a dataframe contains the run number of interested samples.
+`GEfetch2R` can extract sample information and run number with GEO accession number or users can also provide a dataframe contains the run number of interested samples.

 ```r
 GSE138266.runs <- ExtractRun(acce = "GSE138266", platform = "GPL18573")